taowen/tsdb-book/existing-solutions.md

 # Summary

 Traditional RDBMS and Fast K/V database can make great TSDB.
 If we can know all the query we will make, and with clever design, everything can fit into the metric name centric data model.
-But in case you are wondering how to query a large number of metrics in one time and select the top N or aggregate them up, you would better to review if you can choose a better metric name design.
+But if you are wondering how to query a large number of metrics in one time and select the top N or aggregate them up, you would better to review if you can choose a better metric name design.
-If you can not know the querys ahead of time, or there is no good way to normalize or denormalize so that metric name centric model can fit, then let's explore other options.
+If you can not know the querys ahead of time, or there is no good way to normalize or de-normalize so that metric name centric model can fit, then let's explore other options.